About Us

 Founded in 2006 by Jamie Campbell and Joel Wilson, Eleven produces quality drama, documentary and comedy for the UK and international markets.

-Our work includes the multi-award winning SEX EDUCATION for Netflix, TEN POUND POMS for the BBC, RED ROSE for Netflix & the BBC, TRUE HORROR and CAST OFFS for Channel 4, GAP YEAR and GLUE for E4, and THE ENFIELD HAUNTING for Sky.
+Our work includes the multi-award winning SEX EDUCATION for Netflix, TEN POUND POMS for BBC One, STAGS for Paramount+, RED ROSE for Netflix and BBC Three, TRUE HORROR and CAST OFFS for Channel 4, GAP YEAR and GLUE for E4, and THE ENFIELD HAUNTING for Sky.

 In June 2020, Eleven was acquired by Sony Pictures Television, who now own a majority stake in the company.
 Here are some pictures of us when we were eleven.